 6. Be prepared to use physical distance and other limits that enforce consequences.
 One woman’s life was changed when she realized that she could say, “I will not allow myself to be yelled at.
 I will go into the other room until you decide you can talk about this without attacking me.
 When you can do that, I will talk to you.”

 Return to Joy

 We found that the stronger the boundaries, the better and safer we felt.
 It took almost 6 months after leaving the relationship before Austin felt safe and happy again.
+We were overjoyed to see Austin return to his former self.
 The boundaries were a crucial factor in his ability to heal and feel safe.
-In fact, the firm boundaries helped our entire family to feel safe again.
+In fact, the firm boundaries have helped our entire family to feel safe again.
 And once we felt safe, we started to feel joy return into our lives.
-The heavy, gut-wrenching weight and fear was finally gone, and in it's place was peace, understanding, and, eventually, joy.
+The heavy, gut-wrenching weight and fear was finally gone, and in its place was peace, hope, understanding, and, eventually, joy.